rrm86/Agile_ML_Engineer/README.md

 [![Build Status](https://dev.azure.com/ronnaldmachado0697/Agile_ML_Engineer/_apis/build/status/rrm86.Agile_ML_Engineer?branchName=main)](https://dev.azure.com/ronnaldmachado0697/Agile_ML_Engineer/_build/latest?definitionId=3&branchName=main)
 # Overview

 A data science team built a model using scikit learn and exported a [joblib file](https://scikit-learn.org/stable/modules/model_persistence.html).
-They wish to share this functions with all company throught an API.
+They wish to share the prediction functions with the world through an API.

-In this project I implemented a Microservice strategy using flask and Azure web app to delivery the solution.
+In this project, I implemented a Microservice strategy using flask and Azure web app to deliver an MVP.

-Desgined to be the single source of thruth this repo has the code of the application and the code to build the infrastructure.
+Designed to be the single source of truth this repo has the code of the application and the code to build the infrastructure.

-For application I implemented a full CI/CD cycle using Github Actions (CI) and Azure Devops (CD).
+For application, I implemented a full CI/CD cycle using Github Actions (CI) and Azure DevOps (CD).

+link github actions
+link azure devops

 For infrastructure provisioning, I use terraform.
 A full CI/CD cycle was implemented using Github Actions(CI) and Terraform Cloud(CD).

-The application code are in the main branch and the terraform code in the terraform branch.
+The application code is in the main branch and the terraform code in the terraform branch.

 ![Diagram](img/diagram.png)

 ## Project Plan

-<TODO: Project Plan
-Write Justification
+Agile Planning using spreadsheet and tickets.

 * [My Trello Board](https://trello.com/b/nW0gCtrh/ml-engineer-project-management)
 * [Project Management Spreadsheet](https://docs.google.com/spreadsheets/d/1dRuGp9mv1GS10t1vNzEBxuM7Wo3qXMUFMJQdX5cRaOU/edit?usp=sharing)